ahr9n/ai-cli/README.md

 ## Prerequisites

+Before using this CLI, make sure you have:

-- Go 1.24 or later
+1. Go 1.24 or later installed
-- At least one AI provider:
+2. Install & run at least one AI provider:
   - [Ollama](https://ollama.ai/) or
   - [LocalAI](https://github.com/go-skynet/LocalAI)